While there is a lot of misconception going around in terms of the lack of enough plant-based protein sources, the truth is otherwise.

 100gm chickpeas carry around 16gms of proteins, and you can have it in cooked or boiled form.
 Consume it as a main course meal or use it in salads as per your taste and preference.
 Besides protein, chickpeas are good sources of fibers too.

 You can find a wide range of lentils available around any part of the globe.
-Besides coming in a variety of colors, they also carry different taste & textures.
+Besides coming in a variety of colors, they also carry different tastes & textures.
 On the other side, cooking them is easy and convenient.

 A cup of lentils (200gm) carries around 36 grams of high-quality protein and carbohydrates, and you can easily count on it to fulfill a part of your daily protein requirements.